Island Escape

 Event Format

-The event will run monthly from October to June every year accommodating one group of 10-15 swimmers per month.
+The event will run monthly from November to May every year accommodating one or more groups of 10 swimmers per month.
 Results from the entire period will be collated after the final swim each year and recorded accordingly.

 We encourage swimmers to enter individually, in pairs or to form their own group of 10 swimmers and book an entire slot.